diegopacheco/diegopacheco-architecture-library/src/epilogue/GLOSSARY.md

 **Markdown**
 A lightweight markup language used for creating formatted text using plain text, commonly used for documentation, README files, and technical writing.
 Simple, portable, and works well with AI grammar tools.

+**Microservices**
+An architectural approach where a system is composed of small, independently deployable services that are loosely coupled and organized around business capabilities.
+When done correctly with proper contracts, microservices allow teams to work in parallel and enable technology diversity.

+**Monolith**
+A single, tightly integrated application where all components are bundled together.
+While monoliths can be well-structured initially, they often become difficult to scale and modify over time.

+**Monitoring Dashboard**
+Visual displays of system metrics and health indicators that architects and engineers should regularly review as part of attention to detail.
+Critical for understanding production behavior.

 **Mental Models**
 Structured ways of thinking and understanding concepts that help architects learn faster, understand complex topics better, make better decisions, and solve problems more effectively.